1. Blog

 TikTok is Banned in over 30 US states: Here’s What That Means for Tourism Marketing

 TikTok ban in the US?
-Here’s what you need to know as of April 29th, 2024:
+Here’s what you need to know as of December 6th, 2024:

 Legal and Operational Challenges: CNN reported on April 24, 2024 that President Joe Biden has signed a bill that could lead to the U.S. banning TikTok as early as January 2025.
 TikTok’s CEO Shou Chew has responded saying that TikTok will threaten legal action, citing potential First Amendment challenges.

 Timelines: TikTok will have until January 19, 2025 to divest from the Chinese-owned company ByteDance, with the possibility of a 90-day extension.
 If a sale isn’t made, TikTok will face a full ban from app stores and websites in the U.S. As Al Jazeera reports, “A sale in that amount of time is possible, but the timeline would be tight for such a large acquisition.”
 If TikTok challenges the court, there’s also a possibility that this bill could be temporarily blocked for a few years as the legal battle ensues.
+TikTok’s bid to strike down the law was rejected by the U.S. Court of Appeals on December 6th, 2024, but they can still ask for their appeal to be reconsidered, for that one-time 90-day deadline extension, and to try to have the Supreme Court take the case.

 Security Concerns: The administration and critics worry that TikTok could compromise U.S. data privacy due to strict Chinese privacy laws affecting ByteDance.
 TikTok has repeatedly denied claims that they share user data with the Chinese government.